SANdood/MyQ-Universal/README.md

 # MyQ-Universal
-Port of @brbeaird's MyQ Lite 3.1.0 to universal HE/ST, plus the addition of Acceleration Sensor support
+Port of @brbeaird's MyQ Lite 3.1.0 to run on both Hubitat & SmartThings, plus the addition of Acceleration/Three Axis Sensor support

+***NOTE:*** *The Lock Door and No Sensor versions have been ported, but not tested.
+Please report issues to me via GitHub*

 The optimal use of this driver is with some form of a Contact / Tilt Sensor plus an Activity (acceleration) Sensor, but there are multiple options with this new implementation: